 3. Manage and resource the EEHA inspections once the rectification work and cable tests had been completed.

-EnerMech EPS assembled a formidable workforce of dedicated experts in the field of Hazardous Area Inspections including six EEHA Supervisors, two Completion & QA Supervisors, two Engineers and 52 EEHA Inspectors/ Electricians.
+EnerMech assembled a formidable workforce of dedicated experts in the field of Hazardous Area Inspections including six EEHA Supervisors, two Completion & QA Supervisors, two Engineers and 52 EEHA Inspectors/ Electricians.

 The 62 person team was distributed between both the QCLNG, APLNG & GLNG sites and maintain a high level of client visibility with weekly reporting updates on all projects including: